dollarstorepoetry/dollarstorepoetry/README.md

 - hello i am @dollarstorepoetry
-- i am interested in NLP, data analysis, things such as
+- interested in NLP, data analysis, things such as
-- i am familiar with python & java
+- familiar with python, java, c++
-- currently learning c++, matlab, and css
+- currently learning matlab, html/css/js
 - not looking to collaborate on anything cs-related at the moment, will work on a few of my own projects to build a skill base first
     (if you're looking for a music composer or violinist for something though then hmu)
 - socials: email mailto:nicholasagrudzinski@gmail.com | linkedin https://www.linkedin.com/in/nicholas-a-grudzinski/ | discord @dollarstorepoetry